Nippapañca is a synonym for Nirvana in the Pali language meaning

 Increasing Your Chances for Enlightenment: Audio, Dharma talk recorded in Bellingham, WA, September 2012.
 (44:50)

-Born John David Reynolds in Seward, AK, he was ordained in the Burmese Taungpulu Forest tradition of Theravada Buddhism in 1991 and spent 18 years in Burma, most of that time in forest caves.
-He returned to the US in May 2011, and is experimenting with the possibility of living as an independent monk in the West.
-He has specialized in meditation, monastic discipline, and the subtleties of Buddhist philosophy, and is willing to teach those who are interested.
+Born John David Reynolds in Seward, AK.
+Formerly a biologist by trade, he was ordained in the Burmese Taungpulu Forest tradition of Theravada Buddhism in 1991 and spent more than 20 years in Burma, most of that time in forest caves.

 ~The more automatic you are, the less conscious you are.